purescript-concur/awesome-concur/README.md

 - [Metajelo -  A METAdata package for Journals to support External Linked Objects](https://github.com/labordynamicsinstitute/metajelo) by the [Labor Dynamics Institute at Cornell](https://www.ilr.cornell.edu/labor-dynamics-institute).
 The [UI editor for Metajelo](https://github.com/labordynamicsinstitute/metajelo-ui) is built using Purescript-concur.
 - [purescript-concur-adventure](https://github.com/bbarker/purescript-concur-adventure) - Choose-your-own adventure demo using PureScript-Concur.
   Also makes use of GitHub Actions [with Nix](https://github.com/marketplace/actions/install-nix) to build and deploy a live demo to GitHub pages.
+- [The Round Table](https://theroundtable.fun/) is an online implementation of the game [Avalon](https://boardgamegeek.com/boardgame/128882/resistance-avalon).
+It is built using Concur-replica.
+[Source](https://github.com/yunze-chia/the-round-table).

 ## Documentation
 - [concur-documentation](https://github.com/ajnsit/concur-documentation) - Official documentation.